Dhar: Kamāl Maulā Campus

-by

 Bhoj Shala

 Except for the Mihrab and Minbar, which were purpose-built for the monument, the hypostyle hall immediately next the tomb of Kamāl Maula is made of recycled temple columns and other architectural parts.
 It is similar to the Lāṭ Masjid, but was built earlier, as an inscription from 1392 described records of repairs by Dilāwar Khān.
-In 1903, a Sanskrit and Prakrit inscription from the time of Arjunavarman (circa 1210-15) was found in the walls of the building by K. K. Lele, Superintendent of Education in the Princely State of Dhar.
-The engraved inscription is displayed inside the entrance.
-The text includes parts of a drama called Vijayaśrīnāṭikā composed by Madana, the king's preceptor, or 'Bālasarasvatī'.
-Other inscribed tablets noted by Lele included a large tablet inscribed with the Kūrmaśataka — verses in praise of the Kūrma incarnation of Viṣhṇu — and a serpentine inscription containing the grammatical rules of the Sanskrit language.
-These finds, particularly the grammatical inscription, prompted Lele to name the building Bhoj Shala, or 'Hall of Bhoja', in reference to King Bhoja (circa 1000-55), the author of several works on poetics and grammar such as the famous Sarasvatīkaṇṭhābharaṇa or 'Necklace of Sarasvatī'.
-The term 'Bhoj Shala' was first published by C.E.
-Luard in 1908.
+In 1903, Sanskrit and Prakrit inscriptions from the time of Arjunavarman (circa 1210–15) were found in the walls of the building by K. K. Lele, Superintendent of Education in the Princely State of Dhar.
+The engraved inscriptions are displayed inside the entrance.
+One text includes parts of a drama called Vijayaśrīnāṭikā composed by Madana, the king's preceptor, who bore the epithet Bālasarasvatī.
+Other tablets noted by Lele include a slab inscribed in Prakrit with two versions of the Kūrmaśataka – verses in praise of the Ādī Kūrma—the primordial or foundational tortoise in Hindu mythology—and two serpentine inscriptions containing the phonology and grammatical rules of the Sanskrit language.
+These finds, particularly the grammatical inscriptions, prompted Lele to name the building Bhoj Shala, or 'Hall of Bhoja', in reference to King Bhoja (circa 1000–55), the author of several works on poetics, grammar and aesthetics, most notably the Śṛṅgāra Prakāśa.
+In 1908, C. E. Luard did not follow Lele in using the term Bhoj Shala but mentions traditions describing the building as 'Raja Bhoja's school'.

 Cenotaphs and Old City Palace

-The old city palace of the Puar (Pawar) clan, a branch of the Marathas, is now used as a school.
+The old city palace of the Pawar clan, a branch of the Marathas that claims descent from the Parmar Rajputs of Malwa, is now used as a school.
 It is a plain, medium-sized building built around 1875.
 A marble statue of the Jain goddess Ambikā, discovered on the site of the palace in 1875, is now in the British Museum.
 Of the same time period as the palace are a collection of domed cenotaphs of the Pawar rulers on the edge of the large tank known as Muñj Talab.
 The name of the tank was probably derived from Vākpati Muñja (10th century), the first Paramāra king that entered Mālwa and made Ujjain his main administrative seat.